CAM Charges in Real Estate: Why They Exist and How to Calculate Them

 The prototypical NNN CAM environment.
 Exterior maintenance dominates: parking lot upkeep, landscaping, exterior lighting, snow removal.
 Management fees and insurance round out the pool.

 In high-traffic grocery-anchored centers, janitorial for shared restrooms and cart corrals add to the total.
-Snow-belt markets see significant year-to-year CAM volatility — a severe winter can add $0.50–$1.50/SF to annual charges.
+Snow-belt markets see significant year-to-year CAM volatility.
+A severe winter can add $0.50–$1.50/SF to annual charges.

 Anchor tenants (grocery stores, big-box retailers) typically negotiate separate maintenance obligations, removing their costs from the shared pool but often leaving their square footage in the denominator.
 This structurally raises inline tenants' effective cost.
 See anchor exclusion in CAM for the mechanics.